2025 Demo Skis

 The Atomic Bent Chetler 120 is Chris Benchetler’s signature ski and the big brother of the Bent ski family.
 Dura Cap Sidewall construction combined with revolutionary HRZN Tech offers more surface area in the tip and tail for better tracking through chop and crud with less tip deflection.
 The Light Woodcore shaves weight while the Carbon Backbone adds strength and stiffness.
 The Powder Rocker profile offers the perfect amount of tip and tail turn-up, and camber under foot delivers epic performance through deep turns, side hits, and nose butters.

 The Atomic Bent 110 takes a similar approach to the mountain as the Bent Chetler 120, with slightly less width.
 It’s Jossi Wells’s go-to ski for backcountry freestyle, charging lift-served pow laps and days where it’s deep, but not 120-deep.
 The Bent 110 is designed with HRZN Tech Tip and Tail for a playful performance and better float through blower without adding bulk to the ski.
 The 110 features a bit less rocker in the tail than the 120 but still charges through variable chop and crud.
+A Light Woodcore reduces weight and keeps the performance responsive.
+With topsheet and base art by Chris Benchetler, the 110 is wholly reflective of his approach to the mountains: creative and unique.

 Meet the most versatile member of the Bent Chetler family – the Atomic Bent Chetler 100, an all-mountain ski with a hunger for fresh snow and untracked territory.
 Sized for maximum versatility, the 100mm-underfoot ski is comfortable on the soft or the hard, delivering unbelievable fun no matter the conditions